 Cannabis topical products are getting a lot of buzz in my Well With Cannabis Community, and for a good reason!

-A salve is an ointment that can be used to promote skin healing, pain relief, or applied as a protective barrier.
+A salve is an ointment that can promote skin healing and pain relief or be applied as a protective barrier.

 A cannabis salve is a salve made with flowers from the cannabis plant, along with other nourishing ingredients, to help moisturize and protect our skin from further damage.